WJSU-FM

 WJSU-FM (88.5 FM) is a NPR member station in Jackson, Mississippi, United States, owned by Jackson State University.
-Its studios are located separately from the main campus at the Mississippi e-Center at JSU, and its transmitter is atop JSU's administration building.
+Its studios are located separately inside the Women's Business Center of Mississippi at the Mississippi e-Center, and its transmitter is atop the administration building, both on the campus of JSU on Raymond Street in Jackson.

 The station carries primarily jazz-related programs, with some NPR programming and local programs, plus R&B music on Saturday mornings and gospel music all day on Sundays.

 HD Radio

 WJSU offers HD Radio with the HD2 channel stunting with a rebroadcast of the main channel.
 The channel launched in August 2021 and was taken off the air temporarily due to technical difficulties.
 It is currently unclear what the HD2 channel will broadcast.